-The groundwater availability model for the southern portion of the Carrizo-Wilcox, Queen City, and Sparta aquifers was run for this analysis.
-Water budgets for each year of 1980 through 1999 were extracted and the average annual water budget values for recharge, surface water outflow, inflow to the district, outflow from the district, net inter-aquifer flow (upper), and net inter-aquifer flow (lower) for the portions of the aquifers located within the district are summarized in this report.
+Groundwater availability models for the central portion of the Gulf Coast Aquifer (1981 through 1999); the Queen City and Sparta aquifers, which includes the Carrizo-Wilcox Aquifer (1980 through 1999); and the Yegua Jackson Aquifer (1980 through 1997) were run for this analysis.
+Water budgets for each year of the transient model period were extracted and the average annual water budget values for recharge, surface water outflow, inflow to the district, outflow from the district, net interaquifer flow (upper), and net inter-aquifer flow (lower) for the portions of the aquifers located within the district are summarized in this report.